Louis-Aime/calendrical-javascript/README.md

 # calendrical-javascript
 Basic routines in javascript for computations on calendars, including
  * the Cycle Based Calendar Computation Engine,
+ * basic conversion tool from iso 8601 date figures to Julian Day and the reverse,
  * ExtDate and ExtDateTimeFormat, that extend Date and Intl.DateTimeFormat respectively,
- * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars.
+ * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars,
+ * a collection of custom calendars in order to demonstrate capacities.
 The software object anticipate the Temporal initiative of Ecma TC39.

+## Module architecture
+This module uses ES6 module syntax (export / import). chronos.js, dateextended.js and pldr.js only export objects.
+calendars.js import all objects of other files and exports several new objects; this file can be considered an entry point to the module.
+However the other files may be used separately.

 ## GitHub Page site for test and demos
 https://louis-aime.github.io/calendrical-javascript/